Synival/qscript/README.md

 There are, however, some important distinctions.
 There are no built-in procedures for code flow or math; each of these features are defined as functions that need to be invoked with a typical function's syntax.
 Notice the `return (0);` line above.
 Same same applies for functions like `if()`, `for()`, `+()`, `==()`, and `=()`.
 For specific usage on these functions, please refer to the ***qscript* standard library** section.

-## Values, Actions, and Function Calls:
+## Values, actions, and function calls:

 All code is composed of *values* followed by zero or more *actions*.
 When a value is encountered, it is first *evaluated*, a process which dereferences variables, properties, and executes blocks until a *real primitive* is found.
 If a value has an action, the evaluation is inputted into that action whose evaluation is fed into the next action and so on.
 The final evaluation is then returned to the value's caller.